-Chemical Waste Collected in Empty Chemical Bottles Waste collection in empty containers Empty chemical bottles may be used to collect small quantities of chemical waste Cross out original label and use a chemical waste tag OR affix a new label indicating chemical contents, concentration, volume and accumulation start date A completed chemical waste tag is required for each bottle prior to pick-up by the Chemical Waste Services Multiple Containers of Chemical Waste Multiple containers of compatible chemicals may be placed in a single box for disposal The contents of each container must be identified For chemical waste that is in its original container write the word "WASTE" on the bottle and the date For chemical waste that is not in its original container complete and attach a chemical waste tag Compatible materials in its original containers can be placed into an empty box with a chemical waste tag attached to the box.
-Complete generator information and certification Do not stack chemical containers on top of each other Do not seal box Larger Volume of Aqueous Mixtures Containing Organic Compounds Large volume of aqueous waste collection Chemical waste containers (3 or 5 gal) can be requested from Chemical Waste Services Combine only compatible chemicals in a container.
-Information on chemical compatibility Examples of waste that can be placed in these containers include formalin, phenol, chloroform, and aqueous liquids with trace organics.
-Information on what goes in these containers Complete and attach a Chemical Waste Tag to the container when the first waste is added to the container Place the DATE on the tag at the start of waste accumulation Record on the Chemical Waste Tag each chemical added to the container and its concentration and volume.
-Store waste containers in secondary containment pans away from ignition and heat sources Flammable Liquids Large volume of flammable waste collection Use only the safety cans provided by the Chemical Waste Services, (301) 496-4710 Complete and attach a Chemical Waste Tag to the container when the first waste is added to the container Record on the Chemical Waste Tag each chemical added to the container and the concentration and volume Examples of waste that can be placed in these containers include DNA/HPLC wastes, alcohols, xylenes, acetonitrile and organic solvents Contents of safety can should not exceed "fill" line on can HPLC users can request containers with special fittings to connect to the HPLC machine, (301) 496-4710 Do not place radioactive material, inorganic/organic acids, base or metallic compounds in these containers Store waste containers in secondary containment pans away from ignition and heat sources Chemically Contaminated Dry Waste Contaminated Dry waste collection DO NOT PLACE radioactive materials, infectious wastes, liquids, biohazard bags, sharps or broken glass with this waste Place materials in a clear plastic bag (NSN-8105-01-195-8730) Close plastic bag with filament tape or bag closure tie Place bag in a plain cardboard box or double bag the dry waste Complete and attach a Chemical Waste Tag Examples of this type of waste: chemically contaminated gloves (non-pathogenic), pipette tips, absorbent paper, and disposable labcoats
+Chemical Waste Collected in Empty Chemical Bottles Waste Management Procedures Waste collection in empty containers Empty chemical bottles may be used to collect small quantities of chemical waste Cross out the original label and use a chemical waste tag A completed chemical waste tag is required for each bottle before pick-up by the Chemical Waste Services Multiple Containers of Chemical Waste Multiple containers of compatible chemicals may be placed in a single box for disposal The chemical contents of each container must be identified For chemical waste that is in its original container, write the word "WASTE" on the bottle and the date For chemical waste that is not in its original container, complete and attach a chemical waste tag Compatible materials in their original containers can be placed into an empty box with a chemical waste tag attached to the box.
+Complete generator information and chemical characteristics Do not stack chemical containers on top of each other Do not seal the box Larger Volume of Aqueous Mixtures Containing Organic Compounds Large volume of aqueous waste collection Chemical waste containers (3 or 5 gal) can be requested from Chemical Waste Services, (301) 496-4710 Combine only compatible chemicals in a container.
+Information on chemical compatibility Examples of waste placed in these containers include formalin, phenol, chloroform, and aqueous liquids with trace organics.
+Information on what goes in these containers Complete and attach a Chemical Waste Tag to the container when the first waste is added to the container Place the DATE on the tag at the start of waste accumulation Record on the Chemical Waste Tag each chemical added to the container and its concentration and volume Store waste containers in secondary containment pans away from ignition and heat sources e e Flammable Liquids Large volume of flammable waste collection Use only the safety cans provided by the Chemical Waste Services, (301) 496-4710 Complete and attach a Chemical Waste Tag to the container when the first waste is added to the container Record on the Chemical Waste Tag each chemical added to the container and the concentration and volume Examples of waste that can be placed in these containers include DNA/HPLC wastes, alcohols, xylenes, acetonitrile, and organic solvents Contents within the safety can should not exceed the "fill" line demarcated on the can HPLC users can request containers with special fittings to connect to the HPLC machine, (301) 496-4710 Do not place radioactive material, inorganic/organic acids, bases, metallic compounds, or mixtures with high water content in these containers Store waste containers in secondary containment pans away from ignition and heat sources Chemically Contaminated Dry Waste Contaminated Dry waste collection DO NOT PLACE radioactive materials, infectious wastes, liquids, biohazard bags, sharps, or broken glass with this waste Place materials in a clear plastic bag (NSN-8105-01-195-8730) Close plastic bag with filament tape or bag closure tie Place bag in a plain cardboard box or double bag the dry waste Complete and attach a Chemical Waste Tag Examples of this type of waste: chemically contaminated gloves (non-pathogenic), pipette tips, absorbent paper, and disposable lab coats Continued on next page